 How will an unfair dismissal affect me as an employer?

-The compensation payout is usually limited to a year’s salary with an approximate cap of 93, 332.
+If the court rules your dismissal as unfair, you may be required to pay compensation.The compensation payout is usually limited to a year’s salary with an approximate cap of 93, 332.
 However, in some cases where an employee’s salary is significantly larger than this, the maximum limit is removed.